alinaqi/chess_tournaments_backend/README.md

 - Python 3.8+
 - FastAPI for REST API
+- Jinja2 for HTML templating
+- HTML, CSS (with Tailwind CSS), and JavaScript for frontend
 - BeautifulSoup and Requests for web scraping
 - Anthropic Claude for AI analysis
 - Supabase for database storage